EU trade bodies slam US decision to retain tariffs | DW | 13.08.2020

 Read more: Trump ouster will not heal US ties, says Germany's Maas

-Airbus said in a statement Wednesday it "profoundly regrets" the decision and "trusts that Europe will respond appropriately to defend its interests and the interests of all European companies and sectors, including Airbus, targeted by these tariffs."
+Airbus said it "profoundly regrets" the decision and "trusts that Europe will respond appropriately to defend its interests and the interests of all European companies and sectors, including Airbus, targeted by these tariffs."

 In response to the USTR decision, the EU called for intensified efforts to resolve trade disputes with the US.